SamanthaZhang25/transaction-anomaly-detection/README.md

 # Risk Control Data Warehouse & ETL Pipeline

-This repository is a self-initiated **risk control data warehouse & ETL demo** for a cross-border e-commerce platform, inspired by JD.com / Joybuy–style use cases.
+This repository is a self-initiated **risk control data warehouse & ETL demo** for a cross-border e-commerce platform.

 The goal is to show how a Risk Control Data Engineer can:
 - design a **star-schema risk data warehouse**,